Karthik-TK/Fifa-App/README.md

 # Problem Statement

-Create a native android app, that displays FIFA player information in the *FIFA-21 Complete.csv* dataset in this repo.
+Create a web app, that displays FIFA player information in the *FIFA-21 Complete.csv* dataset in this repo.

 There's two moving parts to arriving at a potential solution -